Deader Than Disco: Video Games

-- Myst and just about any other non-violent, exploration and puzzle oriented, adventure game where the pacing is glacial and gray matter is more important than reflexes and trigger fingers.
+- Myst and any other non-violent exploration and puzzle-oriented Adventure Game where the pacing is glacial and gray matter is more important than reflexes and trigger fingers.
 Myst was popular when it first debuted in 1993 due to its appeal to those who wanted a more relaxing, atmospheric game that not only had a simple interface, but also didn't rely on repetitive RPG-style combat to advance.
 As 3D gaming evolved, however, the game's slow pace and confusing puzzles became a major turnoff.
 In fact, around 1999-2000, Myst was frequently mocked by gaming publications and gamers alike.
-Today, with open-world RPGs like The Elder Scrolls V: Skyrim striking a much more appealing balance of fast-paced combat and calm, peaceful exploration, the Myst style of adventure gaming is unlikely to make a comeback anytime soon.
+Today, with open-world RPGs like Skyrim striking a much more appealing balance of fast-paced combat and calm, peaceful exploration, the Myst style of adventure gaming is unlikely to make a comeback anytime soon.

 - Despite the success of Mega Man 9 and Mega Man 10, the Mega Man series as a whole has effectively fallen victim to this trope in recent years.
 The attempted reboot of Mega Man X didn't sell well enough to last, while the ZX and Star Force series have both been long over (though Star Force was at least fortunate enough to have its story wrapped up in three games; the ZX games ended on a cliffhanger with the sequel, ZX Advent, not unlike Mega Man X8).
 The long-awaited Mega Man Legends 3 was canceled, and all fans were treated to for the 25th anniversary of the Blue Bomber were an officially-endorsed fan game, Street Fighter X Mega Man, and a pair of crappy mobile games.
 Nowadays, Mega Man's video game appearances have largely been limited to cameos and hidden costumes in Capcom's other games, and in Nintendo's Super Smash Bros. for Nintendo 3DS/Wii U. Those who accuse Capcom of trying to "kill" Mega Man usually don't know about how poorly the most recent games have sold.